Classification Of Legal Rights And Legal Duties

-Purchaser of certain goods has an antecedent right over the goods so purchased.
-When antecedent right is violated then the role of remedial right begins.
+For Example, Purchaser of certain goods has an antecedent right over the goods so purchased.
+When antecedent right is violated, then the role of remedial right begins.

 4. Proprietary and Personal Rights

-A person proprietary rights constitute his estate, his assets and his property.
+A person’s proprietary rights constitute his estate, his assets, and his property.
 These rights have some economic or monetary significance and are elements of wealth.

-Money in a man’s pocket or bank or land, houses etc are proprietary rights.
+For Example, Money in a man’s pocket or bank or land, houses, etc. are proprietary rights.

-On the other hand the personal rights are elements in a person’s well being.
+On the other hand, personal rights are elements of a person’s well being.
 They have no monetary value.

-Right of reputation, personal liberty, freedom from bodily harm etc.
+For Example, Right of reputation, personal liberty, freedom from bodily harm, etc.

 5. Right in re-propria and Right in re-alina

 Right in re-propria means right over one’s own property.